monome/docs/norns/study-0.md

 **Let's toggle off the wind chime synth (press K3), toggle off the softcut delay length sequencer (K2), and play with some code.**

+*nb.
+If you are not running version 1.1.0 of the firstlight script, please update or reinstall the script fresh from maiden.
+Sometimes, browsers can aggressively cache scripts, so try clearing your cache if you find you cannot access version 1.1.0*

 ## the code is alive

 In this section, we'll execute small chunks of Lua code in realtime to control different elements of the _firstlight_ script.
 The goal is to introduce a few fundamental commands and make typing musical ideas feel approachable and fun!